-Generally speaking, in a medical practice three groups of things have value for acquisition purposes: hard assets (e.g. diagnostic and laboratory equipment, computers, drugs), intangible assets (e.g. good will, location, reputation, patient-payor mix); and accounts receivable (uncollected revenue).
+Generally speaking, in medical practice, three groups of things have value for acquisition purposes: hard assets (e.g. diagnostic and laboratory equipment, computers, drugs), intangible assets (e.g. goodwill, location, reputation, patient-payor mix); and accounts receivable (uncollected revenue).
 Physicians should realistically identify and assess the value of these assets when serious consideration of selling begins.

-Our firm has demonstrated experience and special interest in helping doctors and other healthcare providers.
+Our firm has demonstrated experience and a special interest in helping doctors and other healthcare providers.

 “Kevin Little [of Hamil Little] represented the Medical Association of Georgia and individual physicians in a matter addressing the abuses of the health insurance industry.
 Kevin was a pleasure to work with and brought forth legal theories to hold the health insurance industry accountable to physicians and patients.
 We received outstanding representation from Kevin.” *